leungll/leungll.github.io/README.md

 ## Notice
 - The [CDN repo](https://github.com/leungll/MyImgHosting) cannot be changed to private，otherwise all the images on the image bed will be invisible.
 - For the [MathJax](https://www.mathjax.org) configured in the [ZenMind](https://github.com/LenChou95/hexo-theme-ZenMind), if `hexo clean && hexo g` causes the code highlighting to not take effect, you can re-execute the command.
-- If you want to change the theme of the blog, you need to reconfigure the Google and Baidu SEO verification in the new theme.
+- If you want to change the theme of the blog, you need to reconfigure the Google, Bing and Baidu SEO verification in the new theme.

 ## TODO
 - [x] To submit to the Baidu search engine for inclusion.